General Mountaineering Situations and Avoidable Mistakes

 - Following the tracks of others and reading books will not teach you how to pick safe routes, extricate you or your partner from a crevasse, build reliable snow anchors or hoist an injured partner out of a glacier.
 Don’t be fooled by thinking you can accomplish these things because you understand drawings in books or have practiced indoors (or without gloves and a pack in freezing conditions).

-- Mountain accidents are unforgiving and almost always occur in unfriendly, unexpected situations.
-Get professional training and practice the techniques that you or your partner depend upon.
+- Mountain accidents are avoidable; but they are also unforgiving and almost always occur in unfriendly, unexpected situations.
+Get professional training and practice the techniques that you and your partner depend upon.

 NOTE: This article is the property of MatterhornNepal-GuideSource Treks & Expeditions (P) Ltd. and is copyrighted.
 No part of this article or information may be used without full attribution and prior written consent of MNGS.